 Individual speaker presentation: are 15 minutes in length and are high-impact sessions that enable presenters to present key information in a concise format.
 All are accompanied by PowerPoint slides.

-Listening session: are 1.25 hours in length and are designed to allow for sustained interactions for participants and organizers around a particular topic.
+Listening session or workshop: are 1.25 hours in length and are designed to allow for sustained interactions for participants and organizers around a particular topic.
 Ideally, organizers should document input received and produce a white paper that may be shared with NAI audiences.

 Proposal Submission & Decisions